Syedaaneesa/Auto-Rehab/README.md

 **Live Website:** [https://www.autorehabglobal.com/](https://www.autorehabglobal.com/)

-This project is a **fully custom WordPress website** developed for **Auto Rehab Global**, a professional auto repair and restoration service.
+This is a custom-built WordPress website created for Auto Rehab Global, a premium auto repair and restoration company.
-The goal of this project was to create a modern, high-performance, and visually appealing online presence that reflects the client’s quality and professionalism in vehicle restoration, repair, and customization.
+The objective was to deliver a modern, high-performance, and visually engaging platform that showcases their expertise in vehicle restoration, repair, and customization.

 ---